-Phison enforces the principle of ethical management in accordance with the "Regulations Governing Establishment of Internal Control Systems by Public Companies" and applicable laws, regulations, and bylaws.
-The Audit Office under the board of directors mainly assists the Board and managers in inspecting and reviewing defects in the internal control systems as well as measuring operational effectiveness and efficiency, and shall make timely recommendations for improvements to ensure the sustained operating effectiveness of the systems and to provide a basis for review and correction.
+Phison enforces the principle of ethical management in accordance with the "Regulations Governing Establishment of Internal Control Systems by Public Companies" and other relevant laws and regulations.
+The Audit Office which reports to the board of directors mainly assists the board of directors and mangers in inspecting and reviewing defects in the internal control systems as well as measuring operational effectiveness and efficiency, and shall make timely recommendations for improvements to ensure the sustained operating effectiveness of the systems and to provide a basis for review and correction.